yurimarx/iris-parquet/README.md

 ## Description
 The Iris-Parquet allows you:
 * Generate parquet files from IRIS SQL instruction
-* Load parquet files on IRIS SQL tables
+* Generate JSON from Parquet file to allow you save it on IRIS SQL tables or JSON Documents

 ## Prerequisites